Circuit-killer/fpga-usbhid-host/README.md

 # Troubleshooting

-State machine doesn't work with every device.
-Some don't work at all or are too unreliable to be useful.
-Try to find a device which reliably responds to enumeration packets first.
+State machine needs to be improved, please contribute!
+Currently only a few devices from many will work.
+Some almost work but it's too unreliable to be useful.
+When choosing a candidate device, you need to find one which reliably responds to descriptor requests first.

 Around line 330 in "usbhid_host.vhd" is some LED debug logic.
 On Lower 4 LED bits is shown state of the packet replay machine.